xmaslo/log-signing-mpc/README.md

    Build Release: `cargo build --release`

 ### Run
-NOTE: If running in PowerShell, you might need to change the execution policy (administrator privileges required): `set-executionpolicy remotesigned`.
+Note: If running in PowerShell, you might need to change the execution policy (administrator privileges required): `set-executionpolicy remotesigned`.

 Navigate to `.\log-signing-mpc\scripts` and run:
 1. `.\run_servers_on_localhost.ps1 ..\target\release 2 4`